13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 1: Making a Hasty Buying Decision

 And it’s easy to see why.
-For example, many new buyers tend to get caught up in the moment when a salesperson tells you statements like, “this price is only good for today” or “once this model is gone, we can’t get another one on the lot like it.”
+For example, many new buyers tend to get caught up in the moment when a salesperson tells you statements like, “This price is only good for today” or “Once this model is gone, we can’t get another one on the lot like it.”

-In short, a hasty purchase decision for a used RV can be costly whatever the circumstances.
+In short, a hasty purchase decision for a used RV can be costly, regardless of the circumstances.

 Mistake 2: Failure to Hire an Independent RV Inspector

 I highly recommend an independent inspection of your RV before buying.
-There could be a lot of hidden problems on your motorcoach, and the problem is some dealers can be casual about the condition of the unit just to make a sale.
+There could be a lot of hidden problems on your motorcoach, and the problem is some dealers can be casual about the condition of the unit to make a sale.

-Understand that RV repairs can be quite expensive, even if you can find someone to do the work.
+Understand that RV repairs can be expensive, even if you can find someone to do the work.
 The big ones are usually water leaks and damage.

 After you’re satisfied with your initial assessment, visit NRVIA.org to find some local inspectors.
 They might be expensive, but they will save you a world of unpleasantness and rebuilding to be followed.